-Now that we have our work environment set up, whether it be Visual Studio, Visual Studio Code + GCC (or another that you have chosen), it’s time to see our first program.
+Now that we have our working environment set up, whether it’s Visual Studio, Visual Studio Code + GCC (or another you may have chosen), it’s time to see our first program.

 This first program will be a console application that simply displays “Hello World” on the screen.
 It’s simple, but it serves to check that everything is correct and as a starting point.